cucumber/common/json-to-messages/javascript/README.md

 # cucumber/json-to-messages

-A library to tranlate legacy JSON output from various cucumber implementations to `cucumber-messages`.
+A library to translate legacy JSON output from various cucumber implementations to `cucumber-messages`.

 Currently supports output from: